BrasiMexDeveloper/Off_Road_Map/README.md

 Off_Road_Map
-This is a project buit with python, js, html, bootstraps,flask + ajax, bcrypt, and MySQL dB also using google API
+This is a project built in with python, js, html, bootstraps,flask + ajax, bcrypt, and MySQL dB also using google API